 Luckily, the psychology of interior design is generally well-covered during aspiring designers’ extensive training.
-As such, design studios – the ones responsible for creating interiors onboard cruise vessels from midrange to luxury – are experts in manipulating the guest’s emotions to ensure the best experience possible while traveling.
+As such, design studios – the ones responsible for creating interiors onboard cruise vessels from midrange to luxury – are experts in manipulating the guest’s emotions to ensure the best experience possible while travelling.

 The core principles of design include balance, proportion, symmetry, and rhythm.
 Executing each one successfully brings harmony to a space and can help to improve an interior’s emotional quality.
 But through which methods are these achieved?
 Space, colour, light, and texture all come together to form a cohesive work of interior design.
 But each aspect has its own variables that could alter a guest’s mood.

 Read on to discover the ins and outs of interior design psychology, plus some top tips for cohesive design and colour picking.